Skip to content

 1 / 1

-[Externally verified] The company states that it uses satellite monitoring through Earthequalizer and Satelligence to monitor 96% of its supply chain. which provide biweekly reports, pinpointing potential deforestation events that are then investigated with our direct suppliers.
-This information is externally verified by Satelligence.
+[Externally verified] The company reports that it uses satellite monitoring through Earthqualizer and Satelligence to monitor 100% of its supply chain, which provides biweekly reports, identifying potential deforestation that is then investigated with its direct suppliers.
+This information is externally verified by Satelligence and Earthqualizer.

 This indicator is disabled as the company is only a processor or trader.